11 days from £2566pp plus international flights.

 Most of the day is spent game viewing in Tarangire National Park, in your private 4x4 safari vehicle with your personal driver/guide.
 Tarangire is a large reserve centred on the Tarangire River which provides permanent water.
 Resident wildlife includes big herds of zebra, impala, wildebeest as well as buffalo, giraffe, warthog, eland, big cats (especially cheetah) and many birds.
 It is the number of elephants which will probably make the deepest impression on you though.
 In the dry season, huge herds are often seen along the Tarangire River. later in the day you then travel to Karatu and your overnight accommodation at Bougainvillea Lodge.
 Breakfast, lunch & dinner

 You will depart the lodge after breakfast, travelling through the Ngorongoro Conservation Area en-route to the Serengeti, game viewing on the way.
 You should reach Serengeti Sopa Lodge around lunchtime, later having time to relax or swim in the pool.
-Fully refreshed, in the late afternoon you'll head out on a game drive in the national park, a chance to see the Big 5 among other wildlife.
+Fully refreshed, in the late afternoon you'll head out on a game drive in the national park, a chance to see ;arge numbers of animals.
 Your driver will make sure you're back at the lodge in time for dinner.
 Breakfast, lunch & dinner

 Today you have a full day in the world-famous Serengeti National Park and can arrange your activities with your driver/guide.
 The landscape is mainly grassy plains, with occasional rocky outcrops and acacia woodland.
 The sheer number of plains animals attracts all types of predators, and game drives here are always exciting.
 You could see zebra, wildebeest and gazelle, giraffe and buffalo and of course the big cats - lion, cheetah and leopard.
 Breakfast, lunch & dinner